Amorak

 Man hiding near chimney with knife

 A man hears something outside.
 Hides in the basement.
 Traps the creature.
-90 seconds of horror, and I did every sound you hear - a sound redesign for a pre-rendered horror animation.
+90 seconds of horror, and I rebuilt the full audio track for a pre-rendered horror animation.

+The mix problem was balance: the creature had to dominate the scene without burying the man's breathing, because the fear comes from hearing both at once.
 The creature voice is four animals layered together - lion for the chest-rattling low end, elephant for mass, tiger for the snarl, hippo for that raspy wheeze.
-The basement drips and creaks constantly.

-I mixed everything in binaural 3D with Dear VR Pro, which means on headphones the creature doesn't just get louder - it gets closer.
+I mixed the creature and basement layers in binaural 3D with Dear VR Pro, which means on headphones the creature doesn't just get louder - it gets closer.
+Sidechain ducking keeps the breath audible when the wood, chains, and roar all hit together.
 Four weeks, just me.

 Creature Voice

 Each animal layer sits in its own frequency range so they don't fight each other - lion owns the sub, elephant fills the low-mids, tiger cuts through the highs, hippo adds textured rasp on top.
-I pitched and time-stretched each source separately in Krotos Studio, then bounced 15+ vocal variations so no two growls sound the same.
-The creature never loops.
+I pitched and time-stretched each source separately in Krotos Studio, then cut 15+ vocal variations to picture to avoid obvious repeated growls in the edit.

 Basement Ambience

 Dripping water.
 Creaking wood.
 Chains dragging.
 Rats in the walls.
-Every single sound placed in 3D space with Dear VR Pro.
+The basement elements are placed in 3D space with Dear VR Pro.
 On headphones, the basement wraps around you - water drips from above left, the creature moves behind you, and the reverb tail shortens as the camera pushes in.

 Binaural Mix

-One rule: the creature always wins.
-When everything goes loud - wood splintering, chains snapping, the creature roaring - you still hear the man breathing.
-I used sidechain ducking so the breathing never gets buried.
+The creature dominates the mix, but the man's breathing still has to read.
+When everything goes loud - wood splintering, chains snapping, the creature roaring - sidechain ducking keeps the breathing audible.